olitheolix/square/README.md

 Plan: 0 to add, 1 to change, 0 to destroy.
 ```

-We could now use `square get ns` to make the local manifest match the cluster
+We could use `square get ns` to make the local manifest match the cluster state
-state or `square apply ns` to make the cluster state match the local manifests.
+or `square apply ns` to make the cluster state match the local manifests.
+We
-We will do the latter:
+will do the latter:

 ```console
 foo@bar:~$ square apply ns